Forecasting Cash Flow in a Financial Model

 Starting with FCF to equity, we simply deduct the net debt issued, add back the interest expense, and deduct the tax shield on interest.
 The tax shield on interest is the difference between taxes calculated on EBIT and taxes calculated on earnings before tax.

-Thank for reading CFI’s guide to forecasting cash flow in financial forecasting models.
+Thank you for reading CFI’s guide to forecasting cash flow in financial forecasting models.

 CFI is a global provider of the Financial Modeling and Valuation Analyst (FMVA)™ certification program, designed to transform anyone into a world-class financial analyst.
 To keep learning and developing your knowledge of financial analysis, we highly recommend the additional CFI resources below: